Poor or no audio from the set-top box connected to your Xbox One

-- Select either HDMI audio or Optical audio, based on how your device is connected.
+- Select either HDMI audio or Optical audio, depending on how your device is connected.

-- Select the correct audio format for your home theater, either 5.1 uncompressed or 7.1 uncompressed.
+- Choose the correct audio format for your home theater, either 5.1 uncompressed, 7.1 uncompressed, or Bitstream out.
 If you're not sure, select Stereo uncompressed.

 Solution 2: Check your cables